Dr Vittorio Montemaggi

 Expertise and public engagement

-At both the undergraduate and the postgraduate level, my teaching focuses in a fully interdisciplinary way on the relationship between religion, theology, and various forms artistic expression.
+At both the undergraduate and the postgraduate level, my teaching focuses in a fully interdisciplinary way on the relationship between religion, theology, and various forms of artistic expression.

 I welcome enquires from prospective students wishing to work on any of the authors or issues listed above.